metaplex-foundation/aura/README.md

 ### Profiling (Advanced)

 To profile any of the binaries, replace the `dockerfile` parameter in the relevant service within `docker-compose.yaml` with `docker/profiling/app.Dockerfile`.
 This builds the binary with the `profiling` feature enabled.
+Make sure to rebuild the containers after changing the required Dockerfile.